MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ---
 # Windows and containers

 Containers are a virtualization technology for packaging and running apps--including Windows apps--across diverse environments on-premises and in the cloud.
-Containers provide a lightweight layer of virtualization so that apps are easier to develop, deploy, and manage.
+Containers provide a lightweight layer of virtualization that makes apps easier to develop, deploy, and manage.
 Containers start and stop more quickly than virtual machines and most monolithic apps, making them ideal for applications that need to rapidly adapt to changing demand or cluster node availability.

 Microsoft and Windows help you develop and deploy apps in containers: